Sloane's viperfish

-Sloane's viperfish, Chauliodus sloani, is a predatory mesopelagic dragonfish found in waters across the world.
+The Sloane's viperfish (Chauliodus sloani), is a predatory mesopelagic dragonfish found in waters across the world.
 The species was first described by German scientists Marcus Elieser Bloch and Johann Gottlob Schneider in their 1801 book Systema ichthyologiae: iconibus CX illustratum, volume 1.
 Female C. sloani reach maturity between 133 and 191 mm, while males likely reach maturity at slightly smaller body lengths.
 It has two rows of photophores along its ventral side.
 It is believed that C. sloani can adjust the intensity of bioluminescence of the ventral photophores to camouflage itself from predators that might see its shadow from below.

 Taxonomy

 C. sloani is part of the genus Chauliodus, which includes all viperfishes.
 Viperfishes are deep-sea fishes with photophores (light-producing organs), long teeth, and hinged jaws.
 There are nine other species in the genus, including C. danae and C. pammelas, both of which appear alongside C. sloani in primary literature.
 C. sloani is distinguished from other Chauliodus species by its circumglobal range.